sntioudis/papreca/documentation/commands.md

 >This command solely resizes the +z-edge of the simulation box.
 The -z-edge as well as the x- and z-edges remain unchanged.
 Any periodic boundaries are not affected.

 > **Note 2:**
 > The use of this command can boost the efficiency of simulations.
 The user can initiate simulations with a smaller simulation box and allow %PAPRECA to adjust the boundaries accordingly.
-Care, however, as excessive modifications of the dimensions of the simulation domain can comprise the simulation performance.
+Care, however, as excessive modifications of the dimensions of the simulation domain can compromise the simulation performance.

 \subsection boxzvacuum_default Default
 No simulation box modifications are performed by default.